VAT in Cyprus

 • Zero VAT rate no

-Certain transactions in Europe may require VAT registration and the filing of VAT returns in Cyprus:
+Do you need a VAT fiscal representative in Cyprus?
+Certain operations may require VAT registration and the filing of VAT returns in Cyprus:

-To check if your activities involve VAT obligations in Cyprus, use our VAT simulator or contact us.
+To check whether your activities give rise to VAT obligations in Cyprus, use our VAT simulator .

 When do e-sellers need to register for a VAT number in Cyprus?